>

 What are nursing notes?

-How to write nursing notes
+How to write a nursing note?

 All nursing notes must be: